OpenVoiceOS/ovos-common-query-pipeline-plugin/README.md

 The **OVOS Common Query Framework** is designed to answer questions by gathering answers from several skills and selecting the best one

+> ⚠️ Common Query will only be as fast as your slowest CommonQuerySkill, latency will vary depending on which skills you install

 ## Features

 - **Utterance Query Type Detection**: 🧐: